 Spanish Immersion students reflect on the benefits of Spanish Immersion and learning another language.
 Lancaster Mennonite offers this program starting in kindergarten and going through High School.
 The Spanish Immersion program creates bilingual students with proficiency in speaking, listening, reading and writing in both Spanish and English.

 Thanks to Spanish Immersion my 3 kids are fluent in Spanish!

 I am very impressed with the Spanish Immersion Program.
-I have my 3 of kids that went or are going through the progam, (K, 3rd & 5th Grade), and they are very fluent in Spanish thanks to the school and other factors.
-What I like the most is that my kids are also doing great with their English grammar, reading and writing, therefore they are learning a great deal on both languages.
+My three kids went through the program and they are very fluent in Spanish thanks to the school and other factors.
+What I like the most is that my kids are also doing great with their English grammar, reading and writing, therefore they are learning a great deal in both languages.

 Parent of Child in Spanish Immersion Program

 I like that because of the Spanish Immersion Program at Lancaster Mennonite I am fluent in another language.

 Our daughter is not only acquiring the vocabulary, but she is functional.
 This can be seen in the way she communicates over the phone with my parents and other family living in Argentina.
 She can express ideas and put thoughts together in order to coherently communicate rather than learning a word here or there and having to think really hard about how to put together a sentence.
 We see her able to translate her thoughts clearly, and in detail to my parents, and able to handle follow up questions, and explain for clarity.

 She doesn't see things as happening in one language or the other, she let's life happen and uses these tools to explain to everyone her experience.
 My husband was concerned about math comprehension as she got older, but she sees numbers as another way of communication of different relationships, and understands the answer is, and the choice of language to answer in is for the listener, and isn't related to understanding the equation.